tsingqguo/bgmix/README.md

 <img src="./images/BCD.jpg" alt="drawing" width="1000"/>

 ## :speech_balloon: Bibtex
-If you find this repo useful for your research, please consider citing the paper as follows:
+If you find this repo useful for your research, please cite our paper:
 ```
 @article{huang2023bgmix,
   title={Background-Mixed Augmentation for Weakly Supervised Change Detection},